-A Safe Space If other students are given The institution cannot access to private space, delegate a private room refrigerators, or electrical to pump or breastfeed to outlets to address nonpregnancy/childbirth-related be a bathroom. medical conditions, then lactating students should be given the same special services to address their lactation-related needs.
+A Safe Space The institution cannot If other students are given delegate a private room access to private space, to pump or breastfeed to refrigerators, or electrical be a bathroom. outlets to address nonpregnancy/childbirth-related medical conditions, then lactating students should be given the same special services to address their lactation-related needs.
 50